 Medicines called corticosteroids (or steroids) can cure minimal change disease in most children.
 Some children may need to stay on steroids to keep the disease from returning.

-Steroids are effective in adults, but less so in children.
+Steroids are very effective in children, but are less often effective in adults.
 Adults may have more frequent relapses and become dependent on steroids.

-If steroids are not effective, the provider will likely suggest other medicines.
+If steroids are not effective, your provider will likely suggest other medicines.

 Swelling may be treated with: